 Nothing sounds glamorous about a 200-square-foot living space.
-In spite of all the great IKEA products that make small space living a little easier, decorating an extremely tiny home can be tricky.
-However thanks to a new creation from Ori, a startup born from an MIT Media Lab project, outfitting your small space is about to get a lot easier.
+In spite of all the great Ikea products that make small space living a little easier, decorating an extremely tiny home can be tricky.
+However thanks to a new creation from Ori Systems, a startup born from an MIT Media Lab project, outfitting your small space is about to get a lot easier—and tech-savvy.

-In collaboration with designer Yves Behar from Fuseproject comes a robotic furniture system called Ori Systems.
+In collaboration with designer Yves Behar from Fuseproject comes a robotic furniture system known simply as "Ori".
 This apartment-in-a-box turns into an office space, bedroom, and living room, simply with the push of a button.
 Initially announced in July 2016, the system comes in two sizes —Full and Queen— and according to Curbed, is officially available to order for developers in the Boston, New York, and Washington, DC metro areas.
 The rest of us non-developer plebeians will unfortunately have to wait.

 The idea behind the system is kind of genius.
 What looks like a large storage unit is actually an expandable multipurpose furniture system that ejects office, living, and bedroom furniture depending on your command, ranging from a sliding bed to a full closet to an entertainment center.
 Bringing the Ori System to life is as simple as plugging it into a standard electrical circuit; plus, it only uses about a tenth of the power used by a hairdryer, so it’s energy efficient as well.

 Moving the unit is easy, thanks to a button that when pushed, will slide the unit back against a wall to make more space for the living area.
 If you’re confused as to what this might look like, Ori created a video to demonstrate the technology.